Shashank18May/Quiz-Game/README.md

 - Compile Main.java with javac Main.java

 - Then run java Main.java to launch the Quiz-Game.

+You can change the question with your own questions if you like.

 Thank you for visiting this page.